 LunaSea Theatre's Alumnae

 The LunaSea Theatre Company was started in 2007 by four brave women: Mary-Colin Chisholm, Martha Irving, Mauralea Austin, Sherry Smith.
-Since then, some have moved on to other proejcts:
+Other artistic directors have made amazing contributions along the way.
+Since then, some have moved on to other projects:

 Mauralea Austin (2007-2015)